alexs2112/University-Notes/2023-Winter/ARKY328/19 - Early Roman 2.md

 ### Italy in the 3rd Century BCE
  - Rome continues to expand, Italians profited from association with Rome
 	 - Veterans received land grants, communities received spoils of war, local aristocracies supported by Rome through financing and nepotism
-	 - Ethnicities were reinforced rather than stamped out, reducing animosity towards ROmanization
+	 - Ethnicities were reinforced rather than stamped out, reducing animosity towards Romanization
  - Urban centers in central, southern Italy grew larger
 	 - Cities in Etruria and Latium, urbanised earlier, continue to flourish
 	 - Each city had group of elected magistrates, worked with local elites to fund public works